The Editors' Weekly

 Thanks for the frank discussion!
 I hope this leads to reasonable expectations for all.

-1. David Antrobus says:
+• David Antrobus

 Just to be clear, the “gag” comment wasn’t intended as a dig at editors; the impetus behind the post was to gently steer newer authors (the original target audience) toward the idea that editing is a skilled, specialised activity and that compensation reflects that.
 Yes, expectations, exactly.